department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/ap-task.md

 ---
-name: (AP) Feature
+name: "(AP) Feature"
 about: New or work or enhancements
 title: "<brief summary of value/outcome>"
-labels: Needs refining, Accelerated Publishing
+labels: Accelerated Publishing, Needs refining
+assignees: ''

 ---

 ## Requirements
 <!-- one to two sentences about the value being delivered; why are we doing this? -->
 <!-- for very technical implementation tasks a more direct explanation is fine, but otherwise avoid solutions here. -->